 Hearings will be scheduled between 9:00 am and 1:00 pm for morning calendars and 1:00 pm and 5:00 pm for afternoon calendars.
-Hearing Officers may use blocked numbers; Agency representatives must ensure their phones accept blocked calls.
+Hearing Officer telephone calls may appear as Blocked Caller, Private, Unknown, or have 212, 718, or 518 area codes.
+Agency representatives must ensure their phones accept blocked calls and answer calls during the designated hearing window notwithstanding Caller ID.